All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

-With an attractive, unspoilt coastline, idyllic countryside, majestic mountains and an excellent sunny climate, North Cyprus is a botanic haven.
-As well as many endemic species, the island has around 20 different species of orchids and searching for flowers is a perfect way to get to know this beautiful island.
+With an attractive coastline, idyllic countryside, imposing mountains and an excellent sunny climate, North Cyprus is a botanic haven.
+As well as many endemic plants there are over 30 orchid species, of which about 20 will be seen on the tour.
+Searching for flowers is a good way of getting to know this beautiful part of Cyprus.

-Day 1: Fly from London Gatwick to Larnaca.
+Day 1: Fly from London Heathrow to Larnaca.
 On arrival transfer to the Onar Hotel for check-in for seven-night stay.
 Welcome drink at the hotel followed by dinner (included).

 Day 2: Full day to St Hilarion and Bellapais Abbey.

 This morning we have a short introductory walk in the hotel grounds followed by a visit to St. Hilarion Castle, where several endemic plants found only in the Kyrenia range will be seen.
-After a brief stop in orchid-rich pine forest, we travel to Bellapais for lunch (included) near Lawrence Durrell’s famous ‘Tree of Idleness’ and a visit to the Abbey.
-Optional walk (approx. 1.5 hours) down the old Crusader path to re-join the coach in Ozankoy.
+After a brief stop in orchid-rich pine forest, we travel to Bellapais for lunch (included) and a visit to the Abbey.
+Optional walk (approx. 2 hours) down the old Crusader path to re-join the coach in Ozankoy.

 This morning we drive up to Karaman for a walk through the village and along a florally-rich mountain track.
 The afternoon is free for you to visit Girne or to relax at the hotel.
 Girne is a charmingly situated harbour town with a mostly Venetian castle which contains a museum displaying a ship wrecked in about 300BC, an archaeological museum and much else of interest.
 The attractive harbour has many cafes and restaurants.
 Today is also market day in Girne, so you will have the chance to buy some local delicacies.
 This evening dinner (included) is at Niazi’s Restaurant in Girne.

-Day 6: Full day botanising near Horseshoe Bay and Korucam.
+Day 6: Full day to Horseshoe Bay and Korucam.

 Today we journey along the north coast to Horseshoe Bay for a short botanical walk.
 After further flower stops, the last to see the blue lupin Lupinus mircranthus, and a picnic lunch (included) we continue to Korucam to see the endemic tulip Tulipa cypria and other plants of interest.

-Day 7: Full day botanising near the Forest Station at Alevkaya and Alagadi (Turtle) Beach.
+Day 7: Full day to the Forest Station at Alevkaya and Alagadi (Turtle) Beach.

-Explore coastal limestone flora near a Muslim Shrine (Hazreti Omer Tekke).
-Then we drive along the forest road behind Five Finger Mountain to the Forest Station at Alevkaya, with several stops along the way for flowers.
+Drive along the forest road behind Five Finger Mountain to the Forest Station at Alevkaya, with several stops along the way for flowers.
 After a picnic lunch (not included) we flower-hunt in the surrounding forest and on nearby rock faces.
 This is a good location for endemic plants, including the small campion Silene fraudatrix.
-Return to the hotel along the north coast, stopping at Alagadi (Turle) Beach to see plants of sandy shores.
+Return to the hotel along the north coast, stopping at Alagadi (Turtle) Beach to see plants of sandy shores.
 This evening we have a farewell dinner (included) at the hotel.

-Day 8: Morning free before transfer to Larnaca Airport for the return flight to London Gatwick.
+Day 8: Morning free before transfer to Larnaca Airport for the return flight to London Heathrow.